Welcome to our official guide to Kempton Park Racecourse.

 Hotels Near Kempton Park Racecourse

-Nearby Sunbury-on-Thames is home to the budget M3-side Travelodge Sunbury (rooms from £19!), the town centre Premier Inn Sunbury and the reasonable home-style Aidos Heathcroft House.
+Nearby Sunbury-on-Thames is home to the budget M3-side Travelodge Sunbury (rooms from £19!), the town centre has the Premier Inn Sunbury and also the reasonable home-style Aidos Heathcroft House.

 Best Kempton Betting Sites

-At British Racecourses we often recommend betting online and via apps.
+At British Racecourses, we often recommend betting online and via apps.
+If you are looking for the best betting apps we have reviewed all the top ones on the market today in our full guides, plus you can find a full UK betting sites list where we analyse a whole range of the new, established and up and coming bookies.
 This is because you can often get the best odds, great offers when signing up and you can place bets quickly and safely without having to queue.

 If you are looking to bet online we recommend the following great deals, check them out today: